-Participants travelling on the ASA 'designated' flight will be transferred to the Heritage Lisboa Plaza Hotel.
-There will be a short orientation walk in the area of the hotel in the late afternoon and the evening will be at leisure.
+Meeting Point: The tour commences at 5.00pm in the foyer of the Heritage Lisboa Plaza Hotel.
+Following a brief welcome meeting there will be a short orientation walk in the area of the hotel.
+The evening will be at leisure.